simp/pupmod-simp-auditd/REFERENCE.md

 The following parameters are available in the `auditd::config::audisp::syslog` class.

+##### `rsyslog`

+Data type: `Boolean`

+(deprecated)
+If set, enable the SIMP `rsyslog` module and set up the appropriate rules for the `auditd` services.

+Default value: simplib::lookup('simp_options::syslog', { 'default_value' => false })

 ##### `drop_audit_logs`

 Data type: `Boolean`

+(deprecated)
 When set to false, auditd records will be forwarded to remote servers and/or written to local syslog files, as directed by the site rsyslog configuration.
+This setting is not needed any more.
+If you want to disable/enable sending audit records to syslog, set the 'enable' parameter in this module to false/true as appropriate.
+It is left here for backwards compatability but will not be in the next major release.

+Default value: `true`

+##### `enable`

+Data type: `Boolean`

+Enable or disable sending audit mesages to syslog.

 Default value: `true`